Single-fluid model for rotating annular supersolids and its experimental implications

-The protocol we propose in the main text to measure the angular momentum relies on the possibility to tune the superfluid fraction of the supersolid.
-For homogeneous superfluids, many other methods are known.
-For example, the presence of a persistent current lifts the degeneracy of elementary excitations due to the Doppler effect, and the energy splitting is proportional to the angular momentum \cite{Ch00,Ku16}.
-Another class of measurements relies instead on the interference pattern of the system after a free expansion.
-If the expanding gas is made to interfere with a BEC at rest, the appearance of a typical spiral pattern allows counting the winding number \cite{Co14, Ec14} and also reconstructing the local phase around the ring.
-However, the generalization of these protocols to supersolids is difficult or even impossible \cite{Za24, Sc25}.
-For example, the splitting of the two sound modes due to the Doppler effect in a supersolid \cite{Za24} gives no direct information on the angular momentum, contrary to the BEC case.
-Moreover, although persistent currents affect the distribution in time of flight also in supersolids \cite{Sc25}, the interference of the coherent density clusters of the supersolid dominates.
-Whether the partial quantization of the angular momentum can be resolved in this experiment is unclear.\\ Here we show simulations of the expansion of supersolids hosting a persistent current, without a BEC reference at the center.
+\\ Here we show simulations of the expansion of supersolids hosting a persistent current, without a BEC reference at the center.
 For rotating homogeneous superfluids, the momentum distribution displays a hole at the center $k=0$, due to the centrifugal force, with a radius $R_k$ quantized accordingly to the winding number of the current \cite{Mo12}.
 In our simulations, we initialize currents in the supersolid with different $f_s$, $L$, and $w$.
 To avoid the computational cost of a full time of flight, we perform a momentum focusing technique, i.e. we release the atoms from the ring and let them expand in the remaining harmonic trap \cite{he2025exploring}.
 At the time of the release, we change the scattering length to the fixed value $110$ $a_0$ to minimize and equalize dipolar effects in the expansion.